Vicki Tyley

 (5.00 from 3 reviews)

-The lives of two strangers, Greg Jenkins and Megan Brighton, become inextricably entangled when they each sign up for a dinner dating agency.
+The lives of two strangers become inextricably entangled when they each sign up for a dinner dating agency.
 Greg's reason for joining has nothing to do with looking for love.
-His recently divorced sister Sam has disappeared and Greg is convinced that Dinner for Twelve, or at least one of its clients, may be responsible.
+His recently divorced sister has disappeared and he’s convinced that the agency, or at least one of its clients, may be responsible.
 Neither is Megan looking for love...

 When Tanya Clark is confronted with her fiancé's naked corpse hanging from a wardrobe rail, her life is torn apart.
 Two months later, she drowns her sorrows in a lethal cocktail of alcohol and drugs.
 In a desperate bid to uncover the truth, a grieving Jemma Dalton puts her own life at risk and starts to probe the shadows of her sister's life.
 But shadows, like bones, grow brittle with age...